- Fan Zone

 Elliott oversees a department of more than 100 full-time employees and a budget that exceeds $14 million.

 In addition to his AD position at Binghamton, Elliott assumed two leadership roles beginning in Fall 2012.
 He was selected to serve as a member of the NCAA Division I Amateurism Cabinet and also began a leadership role within the America East Conference, where he currently serves as chair of the America East Executive Committee.
-That committee is a a six-member group that works with the commissioner on strategic planning, budgeting and operations.
+That committee is a six-member group that works with the commissioner on strategic planning, budgeting and operations.

 The NCAA Cabinet, a 21-member group, is responsible for all pre- and post-enrollment amateurism issues, including oversight of issues pertaining to the NCAA Eligibility Center, student-athlete likeness issues, and the relationship between college and professional athletes.
 The Amateurism Cabinet reports to the Division I Leadership Council on policy issues and the Division I Legislative Council on legislative issues.
 Elliott is in the midst of a four-year appointment on the Cabinet.